youngkin/hugoblog/content/post/spidotmatrixmodule.md

 {{< gist youngkin 40c162eaeef54c259d1345f18d9b85e1 >}}

 This next code snippet finds the _parent-bus-address_ and _length_ of the I/O peripherals block using the data from `/proc/device-tree/soc/ranges`.
 Recall that the parent bus address is the second entry in the triplet that also defines the child bus address and length.
-From the hex dump above, here is that triplet:
+From the hex dump above, here is that triplet (array cell 0 is at the far left, array cell 11 is at the far right):

 ```
 7e 00 00 00 3f 00 00 00  01 00 00 00